Course Overview/Statement of Need

 Session Format and Highlights

-The Clinical Trials Research: Upping Your Game starts in November 2020 and concludes in October 2021.
+The Clinical Trials Research: Upping Your Game starts January 2022 and concludes in November 2022.

 Program details include:

-- Three in-person sessions at ACC's Heart House in Washington, DC (dates below)
+- Three sessions - available virtually or in-person at ACC's Heart House in Washington, DC (dates below)

 - Series of webinar presentations and discussions